ropenscilabs/allcontributors/README.md

 acknowledgements to direct and tangible contributions to a repository only, but automates that task to a single function call, in the hope that such simplicity will spur greater usage.
-In short: This package can’t do everything the original does, but what it does it does much easier.
+In short: This package can’t do everything the original does, but it makes what it does much easier.

 Why then?